Daholli/FactorioQualityOptimizer/README.md

 This script optimizes the prod/qual modules at each quality stage in a recycling loop, and prints the number of low-quality inputs to high-quality outputs.
 It also prints out any extra by-products, such as how many higher-quality items will be produced than the one being requested.
 Note the recycler always has four quality modules.
-All of the allowed parameters are shown below, and are also shown with the command `$ python ./main.py --help`:
+All of the allowed parameters are shown below, and are also shown with the command `$ python .factorioqualityoptimizer/main.py --help` or by running it without any arguments:

 ```
 This program optimizes prod/qual ratios in factories, and calculates outputs for a given input